 XTBs provide peace of mind and let you plan your cash flow to ensure it meets your needs.
 Our Cash Flow Tool maps out exactly when and how much income you’ll receive so there’s no surprises along the way.
 Add up to 10 XTBs to your portfolio and see how much income each one pays.

-Currently in Australia there are over $850 billion in household deposits, including Term Deposits.
+Currently in Australia there are close to $875 billion in household deposits, including Term Deposits.
 However the rates investors are receiving are the lowest since records began.

 For investors looking for regular income, XTBs provide a regular and reliable income stream.
 This allows you to match your income to your cash flow requirements.